-A tree to at least 22 m.
+A tree of moderate size.
 Bark grey, with vertical fissures in maturity.
 Twigs to 4 mm thick, bright green and almost glabrous; buds with 2 visible scales, grey-tomentose at least at first.
 Leaves 5–10 × 5.5–10 cm, sub-orbicular; base almost symmetrically cordate.
 Toothing regular and triangular, with mucronate tips 0.4–0.5 mm long.
 Underleaf pale grey-green with a moderately dense cover of stellate hairs mostly with 9–18 arms (16 being the commonest number); leaf-stalk 3.5–7 cm long, almost glabrous.
 Floral bracts 7–9 × 1.2–1.5 cm, often narrow and with almost perfectly parallel sides, with dense stellate tomentum on the lower side; stalk 2–3 mm long.
 Flowers in drooping corymbs of 8–16; staminodes present.
 Fruit 9–12 × 8–11 mm, almost spheroid, with a lumpy surface densely covered in stellate hairs.
 (Pigott 2012).

 Distribution China Anhui, Jiangsu; perhaps extinct in the wild.